mozilla-services/socorro/docs/development/elasticsearch.rst

     * a very simple page based on Super Search that shows the recent crash reports that contain the user's email address.
     * *example*: https://crash-stats.mozilla.com/your-crashes/
-* Automatic emails
-    * this feature is very specific to Mozilla's needs.
-It is a cron job that regularly send emails to users that crashed.
-It is based on ExactTarget, an emailing service.
-You will probably need to do some code changes if you intend to use it.

 Supported versions
 ------------------